siran/writing/posts/A New Vision On Money/A New Vision Of Money - 216 Giving and receiving are truly the same.md

 ---
-title: On Money - 16: Giving and receiving are truly the same
+title: A New Vision Of Money - 16: Giving and receiving are truly the same
 date: 2025-11-27 10:46:00
 tags:
   - money